Reducing Ship Strikes to North Atlantic Right Whales

 - Merchant Mariner Education Module

-On June 1, 2009, a voluntary seasonal ATBA [pdf] was established for ships weighing 300 gross tons or more.
-The ATBA will be in effect each year from April 1 to July 31, when right whales face their highest risk of ship strikes in this area.
+For ships weighing 300 gross tons or more, a voluntary seasonal ATBA [pdf] is in effect each year from April 1 to July 31, when right whales face their highest risk of ship strikes in this area.

 - Boston, MA: Traffic Separation Scheme (TSS)

-- Recommended Routes in Key Right Whale Habitats in FL, GA, and MA
+- FL, GA, and MA: Recommended Routes in Key Right Whale Habitats

-In November 2006, NOAA established a set of recommended vessel routes in 4 locations to reduce the likelihood of ship collisions in key right whale habitats.
+NOAA established recommended vessel routes in 4 locations to reduce the likelihood of ship collisions in key right whale habitats.

 - North Atlantic Right Whales species information